huangpw/v3-task-admin/README.md

 ## Introduction

-V3 Admin Vite is a well-crafted backend management system template, built with popular technologies such as Vue3, Vite, TypeScript, and Element Plus
+V3 Task admin is a well-crafted task backend management system template, built with popular technologies such as Vue3, Vite, TypeScript, and Element Plus

 ## Notifications